aknietmaulen/Mikrokosmos/readme.md

 ## Usage

+### Some Explanation
+'Astronomy Picture of the Day' is a NASA API to get photo(or video sometimes) that was taken by NASA at that day.

 ### Sigh Up and Log In
 Firstly login is required to use this app.
-I recommend using username 'user' with password '123'.
+I recommend using username 'user' with password '123456'.

-### Search for a City
-To get weather information for a different city:
-1. Enter the desired city name in the search input.
-2. Click the "Get Weather" button.
-3. The application will display the weather information for the specified city.
+### How to get APOD
+There are two ways to get APOD :
+1. After login, in main page press "Let's go" button.
+2. Choose APOD in navbar.

+### How to get News
+1. Choose News in navbar.

 ## Admin Page
-Admin Page stores user ID, username and encrypted password of all users.
-Admin can add and delete users.
+Admin Page stores user ID, username, role, creation date, updated date of all users.
+Admin can add, edit and delete users.
+Admin also can add items (in my case, Space Objects) to the main page.
-Admin Username: 'akniet' Password: '123'
+Admin Username: 'akniet' Password: '1234567'

 ## Features
-- Current weather information (temperature, description, icon, date, location, time, etc.).
-- City information from Wikipedia.
-- Highlights such as humidity, clouds, wind, sunrise, sunset, and feels-like temperature.
+- APOD for today and any date from 2000.01.01 until today.
+- Along with APOD title, date and explanation of the photo/video.
+- TOP-10 NASA news.
+- Profile for user, where user can change user data(username/password).
+- Admin Page that stores all users' and items' data.

 ## Technologies Used